rust-lang/blog.rust-lang.org/posts/inside-rust/2023-11-09-spec-vision.md

 Rust releases continue to proceed independently of the specification approval process.

-If a specification has not been approved for a given release, then the release goes out without an associated specification.
+If a specification has not been approved for a given release, then the release will go out without an associated specification.
 (We might still decide to deliver a specification associated with a given release at a later time, however.)

 This is by design.
 The specification effort must not add new hurdles for the project to overcome in order to meet its existing obligations, such as the 6-week release cadence.